bun781/unit-1-nhan/8-28-2024/lesson3.md

         print(i)

 if option == 4:
-    print("Option 3: Count up to a number by steps")
+    print("Option 4: Count how many times a number can be reduced")

     #input and validation
     num4 = input("Input your number: ")